sebastianober/hugo-pages/content/home/admission.md

 title: "Admission"
 ---

-Admission to the CDT will be done through a project by project
+Admission to the CDT will be made on a project-by-project basis.